rafagsiqueira/farseek/contributing/DEVELOPING.md

 ---

-### Debugging OpenTofu
+### Debugging Farseek

 We recommend using an interactive debugger for finding issues quickly.
 Most IDE's have a built-in option for this, but you can also set up [dlv](https://github.com/go-delve/delve) on a remote machine for debugging.
-You can use the [`debug-opentofu`](../scripts/debug-opentofu) script to run OpenTofu in debug mode.
+You can use the [`debug-farseek`](../scripts/debug-farseek) script to run Farseek in debug mode.
 You can then connect to the remote machine on port 2345 for debugging.

 For VSCode, add the following setting to `.vscode/launch.json` for easy debugging: